 What is Hepatitis B?

-Most adults who get hepatitis B recover or 'clear' the infection without specific treatment.
+Most adults who get infected with hepatitis B virus recover or ‘clear’ the infection without specific treatment.
 They are no longer infectious, and have lifelong immunity.

-However, about five to 10 people in every 100 infected do not clear the virus, and remain infectious for many years.
+However, about five to ten percent of infected adults do not clear the virus, and remain infectious for many years.
 They have chronic (long-term) hepatitis B infection.
-Children infected from their mother at birth are more likely to develop chronic hepatitis B.
+About 90% of babies infected at birth from their mother go on to have chronic hepatitis B.

-Chronic hepatitis B infection slowly damages the liver, so people with this condition may eventually suffer liver failure or cancer of the liver.
-About 2% of people infected with hepatitis B as adults, and 25% of people infected as babies, develop advanced liver disease.
+Chronic hepatitis B slowly damages the liver, so people with this condition may, after decades, develop liver failure or cancer of the liver.
+Untreated chronic hepatitis B is associated with death from liver scarring and failure and/or liver cancer in up to 25% of cases.

 What are the symptoms?